Using an SSL connection v41

 Step 7: If the default location

-~/.postgresql is not used, then the full path (including the file name) to the
+~/.postgresql isn't used, then you must set the full path (including the file name) to the

-PGSSLCERT environment variable, and the full path (including the file name) to file
+PGSSLCERT environment variable.
+You must also set the full path (including the file name) to file

 PGSSLKEY environment variable before invoking EDB*Plus.

-In addition, if the generated file from Step 4 was not named
+In addition, if the generated file from Step 4 wasn't named

-PGSSLCERT environment variable to designate the file name and its location.
-Similarly, if the generated file from Step 5 was not named
+PGSSLCERT environment variable to set the file name and its location.
+Similarly, if the generated file from Step 5 wasn't named

-PGSSLKEY environment variable to designate the file name and its location.
+PGSSLKEY environment variable to set the file name and its location.

-- The trusted certificate and keystore files have been generated for both the database server and the client host to be invoking EDB*Plus.
+- The trusted certificate and keystore files were generated for both the database server and the client host invoking EDB*Plus.

 postgresql.conffile for the database server contains the updated configuration parameters.